Union-Find Algorithm

 1. Dynamic Connectivity

-Now, our Union-Find algorithm mainly needs to provide these two APIs:
+Our Union-Find algorithm mainly needs to implement these two APIs:

 class UF {